www.stalkvictims.info - weapons page

 5. Get your weapon out of sight.

-If the danger's passed, put your weapon away.
+If the danger has passed, put your weapon away.
 Whatever you do, don't turn toward police with a gun in your hand.
-If you're holding a suspect at gunpoint when police arrive, immediately yell "don't shoot."
+If you're holding a suspect at gunpoint when police arrive, immediately yell "don't shoot".
 Then, tell them who you are.
 NEVER allow your gun to point at police.
-Police cannot be sure who the good guy is so they'll point their guns at the "person with a gun."
+Police cannot be sure who the good guy is so they'll point their guns at the "person with a gun".
 Obey every command.
 Make no sudden moves.
 Keep your hands in the open.

 6. Statement.